The Importance of Special Needs Preservice Preparations and Experiences in Art Education

 change their attitude and confidence toward having these students in their classrooms.

 Undoubtedly, the integration of art into a student’s academic studies is vital.
 As Al Yahyai et al. (2021) reflect, “Visual arts are activities that contribute to educating learners with and without special needs.
 It is considered a source of satisfaction, development of feeling of achievement, happiness, and a means of activating thinking and learning” (p.
 191).
 I would like to believe that all educators agree with this statement.
 However, art educators particularly struggle to gain sufficient experience with students who have special needs, an issue often overlooked and under-researched.
 According to Thompson et al. (2023), “specific research about school art teachers’ practice concerning students with SEND, is an under-researched area” (p 84).
 This causes me to question how long the problem has been known while little has been done to solve or minimize it.
 A main factor that diminishes an art educator’s ability to educate kids with SEND is their insufficient experience and/or knowledge of the matter.
 This then leads them to feel uncomfortable when students with SEND are integrated into their classrooms, limiting the student’s opportunity to experience the lifelong skills attained in an art classroom.
 The lack of knowledge regarding students with special needs and/or disabilities affects not only art educators but all educators.
 It leads them to develop a fixed attitude towards these groups of individuals.
-For example, Thompson et al. (2023) references the work of Mazenod et al. (2019) who states, “Some literature has shown that teachers judge students with SEND as lower achievers than those without SEND,” indicating they underestimate their academic ability” (p.
+For example, Thompson et al. (2023) reference the work of Mazenod et al. (2019) who state, “Some literature has shown that teachers judge students with SEND as lower achievers than those without SEND, indicating they underestimate their academic ability” (p.
 86).
 This judgment is intolerable because it can influence an educator’s motivation behind teaching someone due to their misconceptions.
 From past personal experience as a student at a public high school, many individuals, teachers, and students spread false information about those with special needs and disabilities.
 However, their lack of knowledge is at fault.

 I believe if people were properly educated about how diverse students with special needs and disabilities are they would understand that not all individuals in this group are the same; as a matter of fact, they are all unique in their own ways like every other person in this world.

 Ultimately, to be able to provide an inclusive environment with a flexible curriculum that nurtures all forms of learning, you must possess a basic knowledge of how to educate all of your students.
 Yet, this is hard to come by since “most teacher education programs do not offer sufficient coursework or field experiences in training pre-service art teachers to teach students with disabilities” (Begeske et al., 2023, p.
 48).
 As a result of this, many teachers feel unprepared to teach those with SEND and are fixated on creating a curriculum for those with neurotypical brains.
-Research surveys taken by art teachers in 1967 supported the fact that art educators lack the skill to efficiently and comfortably teach students with SEND.
+Research surveys taken by art teachers in 1967 supported the fact that art educators lack the skill to efficiently and comfortably teach students with SEND (Begeske et al., 2023).
 With this information provided, there is a clear correlation that connects a lack of knowledge to the level of confidence when teaching diverse learners.
 Therefore, it is clear that “authentic experiences in local classrooms help preservice students feel empowered toward working with children with special needs” (Bain & Hasio, 2011, p.
 39).

 To further assess what art education has to offer to all students reflection is useful; you ever thought about the valuable skills you achieved from your childhood art class?
 These skills can be as simple as understanding a minimalist picture book or strengthening your creativity.
 For example, according to Montero (2023), “Past research has suggested incorporating design thinking in education helps students develop what are known as the Four C’s: collaboration, communication, creativity, and critical thinking” (p.
 155).
 A similarity between all these skills is that they are basic everyday necessities.
 This highlights the importance of why art education is critical in school systems and vital for all students’ personal development.